-Smoking Trout is not for everyone and whilst this recipe specifically covers Trout, this method does work with other types of fish as well.
-It's not critical that you brine the fish first and this step can be skipped if you wish, alternatively you can adjust the brine to include other sauces or herbs that suit your tastes.
+This method does work with other types of fish as well.
+It's not critical that you brine the fish first and this step can be skipped if you wish, you can also adjust the brine to include your favourite sauces or herbs that you enjoy.

 If you are going to clean the trout it is probably best to cut fish's head off and remove the insides, however, for presentation I personally like to keep the head attached.